ubernostrum/django-flashpolicies/docs/policies.rst

       Allows access for Flash content served from a particular domain.

-      :param domain: A :class:`str` indicating the domain from which to allow access.
+      :param domain: The domain from which to allow access.
 May be either a full domain name (e.g., `"example.com"`) or a wildcard (e.g., `"example.com"`).
 Due to serious potential security concerns, it is strongly recommended that you avoid wildcard domain values.
+      :type domain: str
-      :param to_ports: (only for socket policy files) An :class:`~typing.Iterable` of ports (as :class:`str`) the
-         domain will be permitted to access.
-Each post may be either a port number (e.g., `"80"`), a range of ports (e.g., `"80-120"`) or the wildcard value `"*"`, which will permit all ports.
+      :param to_ports: (only for socket policy files) The ports (as :class:`str`) the domain will be permitted to access.
+Each port may be either a port number (e.g., `"80"`), a range of ports (e.g., `"80-120"`) or the wildcard value `"*"`, which will permit all ports.
+      :type to_ports: typing.Iterable
-      :param secure: A :class:`bool`; if :data:`True`, will require the security level of the HTTP protocol for Flash content to match that of this policy file; for example, if the policy file was retrieved via HTTPS, Flash content from `domain` must also be retrieved via HTTPS.
+      :param bool secure: If :data:`True`, will require the security level of the HTTP protocol for Flash content to match that of this policy file; for example, if the policy file was retrieved via HTTPS, Flash content from `domain` must also be retrieved via HTTPS.
 If :data:`False`, this matching of security levels will be disabled.
 It is strongly recommended that you not disable the matching of security levels.
       :rtype: :data:`None`
+      :raises TypeError: if the current metapolicy is :data:`SITE_CONTROL_NONE`.
+See :meth:`metapolicy` for
+         details.

    .. method:: allow_headers(domain, headers, secure=True)

       Allows Flash content from a particular domain to push data via HTTP headers.

-      :param domain: A :class:`str` indicating a domain from which to allow access.
-May be either a full domain name (e.g., `"example.com"`) or a wildcard (e.g., `"example.com"`).
+      :param str domain: The domain from which to allow access.
+May be either a full domain name (e.g., `"example.com"`) or a wildcard (e.g., `"*.example.com"`).
 Due to serious potential security concerns, it is strongly recommended that you avoid wildcard domain values.
-      :param headers: An :class:`~typing.Iterable` of HTTP header names (as :class:`str`) in which data may be submitted.
+      :param headers: The HTTP header names (as :class:`str`) in which data may be submitted.
+      :type headers: typing.Iterable
-      :param secure: A :class:`bool`; if :data:`True`, will require the security level of the HTTP protocol for Flash content to match that of this policy file; for example, if the policy file was retrieved via HTTPS, Flash content from `domain` must also be retrieved via HTTPS.
+      :param bool secure: If :data:`True`, will require the security level of the HTTP protocol for Flash content to match that of this policy file; for example, if the policy file was retrieved via HTTPS, Flash content from `domain` must also be retrieved via HTTPS.
 If :data:`False`, this matching of security levels will be disabled.
 It is strongly recommended that you not disable the matching of security levels.
       :rtype: :data:`None`
+      :raises TypeError: if the current metapolicy is :data:`SITE_CONTROL_NONE`.
+See :meth:`metapolicy` for
+         details.

    .. method:: allow_identity(fingerprint)